Pre-Concert Candlelight Dinner

 Charlottenburg is Berlin’s last remaining palace “reflecting the one-time grandeur of the Hohenzollern Family“.
 The complex covers several blocks along the banks of River Spree.
-Restaurants, hotels, and cafés near the Palace feature paintings of the grounds and Queen Charlotte.
-The Palace is surrounded by a beautiful baroque garden best visited during the day, but also lovely at night.
+Restaurants, hotels, and cafés near the Palace feature paintings of Queen Charlotte and the grounds.
+The Palace is surrounded by a beautiful baroque garden best visited during the day, but it’s also lovely at night.

 “Originally a petite summer retreat, Lützenburg grew into an exquisite Baroque palace with opulent apartments, festival halls, collections of precious porcelain, and paintings by French 18th century masters.”

 Soon after his coronation in 1701, King Frederick and Queen Sophie Charlotte expanded their Lützenburg residence.
 Tragically, Charlotte died of pneumonia in 1705 at the young age of 37.
 After her death, Frederick renamed the residence Charlottenburg Palace, built a magnificent dome, and added an “elongated building” named the Great Orangery.

 “Loud against quiet, solo against ensemble, a competition of instruments dominates the Baroque Period…”

 In 2006, the Berlin Residence Orchestra began conducting classical music concerts in Charlottenburg’s Great Orangery.
 Chamber music ensembles that formed within the orchestra play at events throughout Berlin.
 The staged atmosphere transports audiences beck in time to when kings listened to Baroque music.